Size: 200-acres (81-hectares)

 The Eldridge Nature Reserve is a stunning landscape we are thrilled to protect.
 Our previous Reserve Steward spotted this property for sale and knew because of its proximity to Queen Elizabeth II Wildlands Provincial Park (QE II) and other properties like Reid, Marley & Taylor nature reserves, it was in the perfect location to enhance corridor protection for species along the Black River.
 Thanks to your support of The Corridors Campaign, we were able to purchase this property from the Eldridge family.
 We are grateful to the Eldridge family for working with us to ensure this land is now protected forever.

-Landscape and Species
+Landscape and Species:

 A mixed forest of Balsam Fir, Red Oak and White Birch supports Fishers and Snowshoe Hares.
 Keep an eye out for Northern Ring-necked Snakes and Smooth Green Snakes and be listening for Veeries and Black-throated Green Warblers.
 If you’re especially lucky you might notice an Eastern Red-back Salamander.